 #11: Polycystic Ovary Syndrome (PCOS)

-This condition is characterized by irregular, light bleeding which may at times seem more like brown discharge.
+This syndrome is characterized by irregular, light bleeding which may at times seem more like brown discharge.
 You’ll also see other symptoms such as excessive facial hair, acne, or weight gain.
 In addition, your fertility may be affected by PCOS.

 Endometriosis is a condition in which tissue that normally grows in the uterus is found outside of it.
 It’s often painful, and related to the menstrual cycle.